Robust subspace recovery by Tyler's M-estimator: Numerical Experiments

 \subsection{Convergence rate}

-In this section we show that empirically the algorithm converges linearly.
-In the left figure in Figure~\ref{fig:convergence_rate1}, we show the convergence rate for simulated data sets with $D=10$, $d=5$, $N_0=100$ and $N_1=80,100,120$.
-Additional we add a Gaussian noise with $\eps=0.01$.
-The $x$-axis represent the number of iterations $k$ and the $y$-axis is $\|\bSigma^{(k)}-\bSigma^{(K)}\|_F$, where $K$ is the total number of iterations in Algorithm~\ref{alg:IRLS}.
-In the right figure we show a different convergent rate: for two different simulations with no noise we plot $\|\Proj_{L_k}-\Proj_{L_*}\|_F$ with respect to the number of iterations $k$, where $L_k$ is the span of first $d$ eigenvectors of $\bSigma^{(k)}$.
-We use the settings $(N_1,N_0,D,d)=(120,100,10,5)$ and $(20,100,50,5)$ since by Theorem~\ref{thm:exact_recovery} $\lim_{k\rightarrow\infty}\|\Proj_{L_k}-\Proj_{L_*}\|_F=0$.
-From the right figure in Figure~\ref{fig:convergence_rate1} we see that the recovery error also converges linearly.
+In this section, we show that empirically the algorithm converges linearly.
+In the left figure in Figure~\ref{fig:convergence_rate1}, we show the convergence rate for simulated data sets with $D=10$, $d=5$, $N_0=100$ and $N_1=80,100,120$, and we add a Gaussian noise with $\eps=0.01$.
+The $x$-axis represents the number of iterations $k$ and the $y$-axis represents $\|\bSigma^{(k)}-\bSigma_*\|_F$.
+From the left figure in Figure~\ref{fig:convergence_rate1} we see that $\|\bSigma^{(k)}-\bSigma_*\|_F$ converges linearly.
+We also show a different convergent rate: we plot the error of recovered subspace if we use $L_k$, the span of first $d$ eigenvectors of $\bSigma^{(k)}$ to recover the underlying subspace.
+In particular, we plot $\bSigma^{(k)}$ $\|\Proj_{L_k}-\Proj_{L_*}\|_F$ with respect to the number of iterations $k$.
+We use the settings $(N_1,N_0,D,d)=(120,100,10,5)$ and $(20,100,50,5)$ and we do not add noise, so Theorem~\ref{thm:exact_recovery} predicts that $\|\Proj_{L_k}-\Proj_{L_*}\|_F$ converges to $0$.
+From the right figure in Figure~\ref{fig:convergence_rate1} we see that the recovery error converges to $0$ and the rate of convergence is also linear.